sk0va/sk0va.Repository/README.md

 }
 ```

-Also, you may organize some of specifications into hierarchy:
+Also, you may organize some of specifications into a hierarchy:

 ```csharp
 public interface IPersonSpecification : ISpecification<Person>, IEntitySpecification